 How can Sharrock Pitman Legal assist?

 For assistance on terminating a lease, or if you have any queries regarding commercial leases generally, please contact us and it would be our pleasure to assist.
-Contact our Accredited Property Law Specialist, Andre Ong, on 8561 3317 or alternatively fill in the form below.
+Contact Andre Ong, an Accredited Specialist in Property Law, on 8561 3317 or alternatively fill in the form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.

 Liability limited by a scheme approved under Professional Standards Legislation.